JetBrains-Research/RefactoringMiner/README.md

      detectAtGitHubCommit       Detect refactorings at specified commit <commit-sha1> for project <git-URL>
      detectAtGitHubPullRequest  Detect refactorings at specified pull request <pull-request> for project <git-URL> for each commit in the pull request

-     For all commands you can define the <output> argument to save the JSON output in a file For some commands you can define the <timeout> argument to set the maximum execution time in seconds For commands using GitHub you must provide a valid OAuthToken in github-oauth.properties

-     Usage of arguments table:
+     Command usage:
-     command                    gitProjectPath     startPosition        endPosition        timeout
+     command                    gitProjectPath     startPosition        endPosition
      detectAll                  <git-repo-folder>  <branch>
      detectBetweenCommits       <git-repo-folder>  <start-commit-sha1>  <end-commit-sha1>
      detectBetweenTags          <git-repo-folder>  <start-tag>          <end-tag>
      detectAtCommit             <git-repo-folder>  <commit-sha1>
-     detectAtGitHubCommit       <git-URL>          <commit-sha1>                           +
+     detectAtGitHubCommit       <git-URL>          <commit-sha1>
-     detectAtGitHubPullRequest  <git-URL>          <pull-request>                          +
+     detectAtGitHubPullRequest  <git-URL>          <pull-request>

+     For all commands, you can define the <output> argument to save the output in a JSON file.
+     For detectAtGitHubCommit and detectAtGitHubPullRequest commands, you can define the <timeout> argument to set the maximum execution time in seconds.
+     For commands using GitHub, you must provide a valid OAuthToken in github-oauth.properties.

 To specify parameters, use the syntax `-Pname=value`.
 With a locally cloned repository, run: